Hot Space Released: 21 May 1982

 Hot and Spacey horns on ‘Staying Power’ by Arif Martin.

-Recommended Songs : Action This Day, Las Palabras De Amor (The Words Of Love), Under Pressure
+Recommended Songs on Hot Space : Action This Day, Las Palabras De Amor (The Words Of Love), Under Pressure

+Hot Space is the tenth studio album by Queen and was released on 21st May 1982 by EMI Records in the UK and by Elektra Records in the USA.
 Hot Space was termed ‘a mistake’ by Brian May, as Queen, failed in an effort to try a different style of music.
-Queen tried to do some funk, some R&B, but in reality, they were becoming tired of the studio – hence a 2-year gap to the next album.
+Queen tried to shidt the style of music with some funk, disco, pop, some R&B. Q Music Magazine actually listed the Hot Space album as one of the “Top 15 Albums where Great Rock acts lost the Plot” – maybe there is a little truth about that.
+Queen were not in a good place at this time, in reality, they were becoming tired of the studio, hence a 2-year gap to the next album.

 - Overall Rating 71% 71%